 The man behind Falcon Comics, Luis Tolosana, will be at Free Comic Book Day this year.
 Last year he was selling an A6 independent comic which literally left people with monsters in their pockets.

 RELATED: Marvel Characters From South Africa: Maggott, Splice, Nelson Mandela & More

-Luis is clearly one talented individual.
+Luis is clearly a very talented individual.
 His pictogram comics actually speak for themselves.
 His illustrations embody just what it means to be “naturally talented”.
-Luis is said to have been drawing since the day he could hold the tools of what has become his trade, even managing to sell his own comics during high school.
+The South African comic book artist is said to have been drawing since the day he could hold the tools of what has become his trade, even managing to sell his own comics during high school.
 Having realised that the comic industry was his calling, he went on to become a comic creator for the corporate world.
-But when quantity became the focus, Luis decided to forge his own path and focus on exactly that.
+But when quantity became the focus, Luis Tolosana decided to forge his own path and focus on exactly that.

-Offering a really distinct art style that is often infused with influential aspects such as culture, sport and music, Falcon comics burst on to the local scene and offered one of the best local comics yet; Philo’s Wish, a self-published title that proved popular amongst the local comic market.
+Offering a really distinct art style that is often infused with influential aspects such as culture, sport and music, Falcon Comics burst onto the local scene and offered one of the best local comics yet; Philo’s Wish, a self-published title that proved popular amongst the local comic market.

 Even though the comic may be bigger this time around, you will not need deep pockets in order to afford to hold on to one.
-Last year Falcon Comics was easily the most affordable comic at Free Comic Book Day.
+Last year Falcon Comics was easily the most affordable comic on Free Comic Book Day.
 So, for great quality at a great price, be sure to pay Luis a visit.

 P.S.
 A little birdie told me Luis Tolosana is great when it comes to sketches.

 RELATED: 4 South African Comic Books That Are Seeing International Success